m0ngr31/EPlusTV/README.md

   <img src="https://i.imgur.com/FIGZdR3.png">
 </p>

-Current version: **3.0.1**
+Current version: **3.1.0**

 # About
-This takes ESPN/ESPN+, FOX Sports, Paramount+, MSG+, NFL+, B1G+, FloSports, or MLB.tv programming and transforms it into a "live TV" experience with virtual linear channels.
+This takes ESPN/ESPN+, FOX Sports, Paramount+, MSG+, NFL+, B1G+, Mountain West, FloSports, or MLB.tv programming and transforms it into a "live TV" experience with virtual linear channels.
 It will discover what is on, and generate a schedule of channels that will give you M3U and XMLTV files that you can import into something like [Jellyfin](https://jellyfin.org) or [Channels](https://getchannels.com).

 ## Notes
 * This was not made for pirating streams.
 This is made for using your own credentials and have a different presentation than the streaming apps currently provide.